 The main argument of this paper is that it is this slope, which is too low in that these firms are hampered by an unfavorable managerial environment as captured by low managerial benefits $\xi$ .
 As seen in Figures 6 and 7, improvements in the efficiency of delegation will keep innovation incentives high and hence prevent firms from running into decreasing returns quickly.
 Hence, increases in $\xi$ will make innovative firms grow faster, which in turn will induce a steeper slope of the life-cycle profile.
 Additionally, growing firms force other firms to exit earlier, which in turn will increase the degree of selection and hence decrease the share of small firms as a cohort ages.
 In the calibrated model, this relationship is seen in Figure 10, where we show the relative size of firms at age 30 as a function of the delegation benefits $\xi$ .

-Hence, qualitatively, the model predicts that plants' life-cycle in the US should be much steeper if the US is indeed characterized by better delegation benefits.
-Wether this mechanism is also powerful quantitatively depends of course on the discipline we impose on the variation in $\xi$ .
+Qualitatively, the model predicts that plants' life-cycle in the US should be much steeper since the US firms are associated with better delegation benefits.
+Whether this mechanism is also powerful quantitatively depends of course on the discipline we impose on the variation in $\xi$ .
 This is the subject of the next section.

-$^{11}$ The life-cycle of low types is of course entirely flat, as they - by construction - do not see any growth at all.
+&lt;sup>11The life-cycle of low types is of course entirely flat, as they - by construction - do not see any growth at all.